mekatronik-achmadi/vandi_stm32/guides/FLASHING.md

 Erasing or especially Mass/Full Erasing is way to make sure STM32 chip will not leave any left-over value in it's flash memory.
 With this, you can expect STM32 will work as intended.
-Futhermore, if you use STM32 Flash as EEPROM, this will reset value off all it's address.
+Futhermore, if you use STM32 Flash as EEPROM, this will reset value of all it's address.

 To erase chip, go to _Target_ -> _Erase Chip_, then click _OK_ on confirmation dialog.